orbeon/orbeon-forms-doc/use-cases.md

 #### 3. Setup which buttons are visible on the form

-See [[Buttons on the detail page| Form Runner ~ Configuration properties#buttons-on-the-detail-page]] to control which buttons appear on the page.
+See [Buttons on the detail page](FIXME  Form Runner ~ Configuration properties#buttons-on-the-detail-page) to control which buttons appear on the page.
 You might want to add the `send` or `submit` button, in particular.

 #### 4. Specify what to do when the Send or Submit button is pressed